datagovua/ckan-vagrant-chef/README.md

 * `synced_folders/config` - by default, maps to `/etc/ckan/default` on the guest VM.
 * `synced_folders/src` - by default, maps to `/usr/lib/ckan/default/src` on the guest VM.

+:::TODO::: stored files directory needs to be defined and mapped, and probably needs to belong to the www-data group.
+:::TODO::: probably need to install imagemagick too with apt package.

 These mappings are defined in the `Vagrantfile`.